lihbr/lihbr-diapositiv/221103-nuxt-3-modules/slides.md

 <p>

-<twemoji-window /> &nbsp;Hooks are windows to Nuxt internals to which you can hook to.
+<twemoji-window /> &nbsp;Hooks are windows to Nuxt internals which you can hook to.

 </p>